GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

 link-local IPv6 unicast addresses `fe80::/10` defined in section 2.5.6 of [RFC4291](https://tools.ietf.org/html/rfc4291)
 and IPv4-mapped IPv6 addresses where the mapped IPv4 address is itself private.

-**A public IP Address space** contains all the other addresses not mentioned previously.
+**Public IP Address space** contains all other addresses not mentioned previously.

 A local IP address is considered more private than a private IP address which is considered more private than a public IP address.